Breakpoint23/Activity_Walk_Est/README.md

 - This library contain modules for activity detection (Standing,Walking,Running and Squatting) along with Walking speed Estimation.
 - The module that connects and run polar is polar.run.start
 - The module that runs the prediction scripts and GUI is main.run.start
+- Running main.run.start also creates two pylsl streams , one for Activity Estimation and one for Walking speed estimation
+- Currently Walking Estimation supports 2 different deep learning architecture
+    1. Self - Attention
+    2. Vanilla CNN
+    - with two different input length (0.5 s data, 1 s data) and two different acceleration combinations (Vertical only, Vertical and lateral)
 - Working on adding more walking speed estimation models and model comparision GUI.